tagconcierge/admin-compass-wp/readme.txt

 * Fast search across all your WordPress content thanks to dedicate search index
 * Elegant, minimalistic interface doesn't clutter your Admin area
 * Keyboard navigation for quick access
-* Searches posts, pages, products, and WordPress settings
+* Searches posts, pages, settings, WooCommerce orders, and products
-* Upcoming PRO version will cover WooCommerce products and orders

 Whether you're managing a small blog or a large e-commerce site, Admin Compass helps you navigate your WordPress admin area with ease and efficiency.